menu

 Miliary dermatitis

 Feline miliary dermatitis is a disease characterized by the formation of a variable number of brown or black crusts and pustules on the skin of cats.
 They most commonly affect the head, back and neck, although we can also see it on the abdomen.
-The skin lesions are generally small in size, hence the term ‘miliary’.
+The skin sores and lesions are generally small in size, hence the term ‘miliary’.
 Itching and rashes always appear.

 If your cat has a scab scab on their neck, it may be due to this type of dermatitis.
 It is usually a hypersensitivity reaction.
 This is when the cat is sensitive to a particular allergen, especially a food allergy.
+As seen in the photo below, the scabs are small and can be seen because the hair falls out around them.

 Flea bites can cause scabs by scratching, but if the cat has a hypersensitivity to them, it can result in miliary dermatitis even without the scratching.
 Other problems that can also induce feline miliary dermatitis are infections by dermatophytes and other microbes that cause superficial pyodermas.
 For all these reasons, this pathology may be a consequence of some of the aforementioned causes.